cal101/cal_gdbstub/BlinkyTale1.md

     gdb_breakpoint () at arch_esp8266.c:35
     35	arch_esp8266.c: No such file or directory.

-Lets ignore the missing source error for now.
+Lets ignore the missing source code error.

-We are in the methods `gdb_breakpoint ()`!
+We are in the method `gdb_breakpoint ()`!

 Where do we come from?